VisionEval/VisionEval-Docs/docs/09-estimation.md

 * It is difficult to replace models with local or updated data due to complexity and lack of documentation
 * Several modules obscure data and parameters in the estimation portion of the package and therefore require package rebuilds if changes are made
-* Legacy model estimation (i.e., from earlier work prior to the development of the VE framework and which does not conform to the current recommended code structure for implementing modules in VE) is incorporated in several modules, e.g., modules that were part of the RPAT model
+* Legacy model estimation (i.e., from earlier work prior to the development of the VE framework and which does not conform to the current recommended code structure for implementing modules in VE) is incorporated in several modules.
 * There are data discontinuities preventing users from estimating models where, for example, restricted or confidential data have been used to estimate model components (e.g., use of restricted spatial data in VETravelDemandMM) preventing the data from being included in the model package.

 This chapter forms an element of work to improve the ability for those applying VE to incorporate newer publicly available datasets or custom datasets to develop locally relevant models for use in VE.
 This work will include defining a process for users to make use of the latest NHTS data, local HTS data, and local PUMS data, to update models estimated using older versions of the NHTS and PUMS data from different states or regions.